tolauwae/phd-thesis/src/margin.typ

 #include "introduction/introduction.typ"

-= Foundations for Debugging Techniques
+= Foundations for Debugging Techniques<chapter:foundations>

 #quote("Donald Knuth", theme: theme)[Beware of bugs in the above code;\ I have only proved it correct, not tried it.]